 Don Bartalone has been involved in the transportation and warehousing industries for over 35 years and served on the safety team and committee for 20 of those years.
 Don spent five years as a facility manager / safety coordinator for an oil refinery.
-He is an OSHA-authorized General Industry Outreach Trainer that conducts 10- and 30-hour General Industry training and also instructs OSHA 511, 501 and 503 at the National Safety Education Center.
+He is an OSHA-authorized General Industry and Construction Outreach Trainer that conducts 10- and 30-hour General Industry training and also instructs OSHA 511, 501 and 503 at the National Safety Education Center.
 Don has National Safety Council certificates in Fork Lift Truck Operator Training, Incident Investigation, Safety Inspections and Advanced Safety.
 He teaches at Northern Illinois University in DeKalb, Hoffman Estates, Naperville and Rockford, Illinois, and also teaches the National Safety Council in Itasca, Ilinois.
-His experience and diverse background give Don the ability to serve in the field as well as in the classroom to offer solutions to safety problems.
+More recently, Don has broadened his teaching horizons to the international level – traveling to Saudi Arabia to assist in a safety development program for the world’s largest oil company.

 Kent Crytzer, CSP